szw/vim-smartclose/README.md

 * `smartclose_delay`

-    Sets the delay of smart closing auxiliary windows.
+    Sets the delay of smart closing auxiliary windows (in miliseconds).
 After entering a new window `<F10>` will start closing auxiliary windows rather than that window only after this period.
-By default it's 1000ms (1 second).
-You can turn off delaying completely by setting this variable to `0`.
+    By default it's set to 0 (turned off).

-        let g:smartclose_delay = 1000
+        let g:smartclose_delay = 0

 Author and License